 What is the application format?

 Faculty projects: The body of the application can be no longer than five single-spaced pages and should contain the following: abstract, introduction, specific aims, significance, methods and any relevant preliminary data or information.
 The significance section should include how this work will bring something new to the problem of autism and developmental disabilities and how pilot data might generate further research and grant submissions.
+Applicants should address how their planned research will be conducted in light of the global pandemic.
 The application should also include an NIH-format biographical sketch, a proposed budget, a detailed and reasonable budget justification, other support (including pending applications), figures and references as appropriate.
 These are not included in the five-page limit.
 If the proposed activity is part of a larger grant, there should be an explicit explanation of the larger grant and how this proposal fits into it.
 Applications should not collapse description of an R01 into five pages and should be relatively free of jargon.
 Proposals should be targeted to a fairly broad audience so that reviewers from different backgrounds can understand what is planned and why.

 Student/Post-doctoral projects: The body of the application can be no longer than five single-spaced pages.
-If the support requested is for research, the instructions for the faculty project application should be followed.
-If it is for another activity, it should include a description and rationale for the project, including where it will take place, the student's and the advisor's roles, a mentoring plan, and how this activity may dovetail with ongoing activities.
-For either type of application, include training and/or research goals, a detailed budget justification, and a current JHSPH transcript.
+Instructions for the faculty project application should be followed.
+Include research goals, a detailed budget justification, and a current JHSPH transcript.
 A letter of support from a full-time JHSPH faculty advisor who will supervise the project is required.
 Collaborations with other institutions, including the Kennedy Krieger Institute, state or local governments, or non-profit associations, require both a letter of support from the affiliated program supervisor and a letter from a JHSPH faculty member to confirm that student skills (e.g., analytical) are commensurate with project demands.

 How do I apply?

-Follow the above directions and send your completed application to Michelle Landrum at firstname.lastname@example.org.
+Follow the above directions and send your completed application to Michelle Landrum, email@example.com.

 How are awards decided?